 Skip logic is a great tool to use to create a customized screener experience for participants.
 You can use it to change what questions a participant sees, dependent on their responses to a previous question.
 You can also use it to prevent leading participants towards certain answers and make sure you’re getting the most honest responses from them.
 If you're new to this feature, take a look at "How does skip logic work?" to learn the basics.

 Once you have the basics down, here are some tips and best practices that will help make your screener even stronger.

-Keep in mind that people sent to "Finish" may still qualify for your study if none of their responses were rejected.
+Keep in mind that people sent to "Finish" can still qualify for your study if none of their responses were rejected.
 They will only have the questions that they completed listed on their profile.

-Although it can be tempting to try and keep a screener as compact as possible, we find that more pages = more clarity when Skip Logic is involved.
-Having just one question per page (and, more importantly, one question that uses Skip Logic per page) often helps keeps things streamlined and ensures there aren’t any errors with your logic.
+Although it can be tempting to try and keep a screener as compact as possible, we find that more pages = more clarity when skip logic is involved.
+Having just one question per page (and, more importantly, one question that uses skip logic per page) often helps keeps things streamlined and ensures there aren’t any errors with your logic.
 It also helps to prevent candidates from potentially missing out on important questions.

 Here is a quick example of splitting questions up between multiple pages.
 Say you’re conducting a study about cookie preferences and you’re mostly interested in hearing about chocolate chip cookies and sugar cookies.
-To make sure you’re hearing from candidates about both, we’d recommend splitting up your pages like this:
+To make sure you’re hearing from participants about both, we’d recommend splitting up your pages like this:

 And we’d recommend using this Skip Logic:

 When in doubt, just remember that the fewer logic clauses you add to any one page, the better.
 Things can get complicated when you combine “and” clauses with “or” clauses, or when you try to add multiple logic statements to the same page.
 Another reason why we recommend spreading your screener onto multiple pages!